This Insider info comes from our Full-Time MBA Admissions Team.

 - The Admissions Committee does not provide individual feedback, out of fairness to all applicants and due to the volume of requests we receive.

-If you feel good about your application, we encourage you to apply in Round 1.
+If you feel good about your application, we encourage you to apply.
 But, if you aren’t ready yet (i.e.: You need to retake your GMAT/GRE, rework your essay, or wait for a promotion at work to come through), don’t risk it– wait until you’re confident in your application before hitting the “Submit” button.

-Whichever round you apply in, we look forward to reviewing your application, and are always here to answer your questions about applying.
-Good luck!
+We look forward to reviewing your application, and are always here to answer your questions about applying.
+Hook ’em!